zliel/Mark-rs/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/mark-rs)](https://crates.io/crates/mark-rs)
 [![docs](https://img.shields.io/badge/docs-main-blue)](https://zliel.github.io/Mark-rs/markrs/index.html)

-Mark-rs is a 100% Commonmark-compliant Markdown parser and static site generator written in Rust.
+Mark-rs is a multithreaded, 100% Commonmark-compliant Markdown parser and static site generator written in Rust.
 It is designed to be fast, efficient, and easy to use.

 ## Table of Contents